 Here Come The Habibs

-Kat was part of the lead cast in Channel Nine’s comedy series – Here Come The Habibs.
-She played social media queen Layla Habib and was nominated for MOST POPULAR ACTRESS at the 2018 TVWeek Logie Awards.
-The show was also nominated for BEST COMEDY that year.
+Kat was part of the lead cast in Channel Nine’s comedy series – Here Come The Habibs playing social media queen Layla Habib.
+The show was nominated for BEST COMEDY in the 2018 TVWeek Logie Awards.

 In 2017, Kat was nominated for BEST NEW TALENT at the TVWeek Logie Awards and Here Come The Habibs was nominated for BEST NEW DRAMA.